BurntSushi/nakala/doc/SCRATCH.md

   relevance ranking at all, and requires yielding the complete set of document IDs.

+Of course, I tried to keep generality in mind as well, as I've used IR systems in many other contexts too.
+And tried to think about how others might use this code, but didn't step too far outside my comfort zone.

-## Novelty
+## Novelty prelude

 Before diving into details, it should be noted that almost no technique described in this document is novel.
 Maybe the _combination_ of these things is novel, but it's hard to say.
-Nakala makes use of Write Ahead Logging, copy-on-write and file locking to deal with concurrency.
+Nakala makes use of write-ahead logging, copy-on-write and file locking to deal with concurrency.
 These techniques have been used in databases since forever.
 And in particular, I've taken a lot of inspiration from material I've read on Lucene, SQLite and LMDB, as all of those